t1gu1/VUXTRON-Electron-Element-UI-VueJs-Nuxt-architecture-style/README.md

 - Make a nice demo & take screenshoot for the git depo 💩
 - Add i18n

-If you have questions of suggestion i invite you to create an issue on github! ✌️
+If you have questions of suggestion I invite you to create an issue on Github! ✌️